softasap/sa-dev-pycharm/README.md

 Usage with ansible galaxy workflow
 ----------------------------------

-2. If you installed the sa-vnc-remote-desktop rule using the command
+2. If you installed the sa-dev-pycharm role using the command

 `
-   ansible galaxy install softasap.sa-vnc-remote-desktop `
+   ansible galaxy install softasap.sa-dev-pycharm
+`

 the role will be available in the folder library\softasap.sa-dev-pycharm.